pipelinelabo/datalaiq-wiki/kits/kits.md

 ## The Kit Server

-By default, Gravwell will check for available kits at `https://kits.gravwell.io/kits/list`.
-If you don't see any kits listed in the "Available Kits" page, make sure you can hit that server from your Gravwell webserver.
+By default, DatalaiQ will check for available kits at `https://kits.gravwell.io/kits/list`.
+If you don't see any kits listed in the "Available Kits" page, make sure you can hit that server from your DatalaiQ webserver.
 We are currently working on a toolset to allow self-hosted kit servers.

 If you have `curl` and `jq` installed, you can use this command snippet to get a list of available kits:
 ```